mhansen/graphviz-docs/content/en/docs/attrs/model.md

 types:
 - string
 used_by: G
+description: Specifies how the distance matrix is computed for the input graph
 ---
-Specifies how the distance matrix is computed for the input graph.

 The distance matrix specifies the ideal distance between every pair of nodes.
 `neato` attemps to find a layout which best achieves these distances.
 By